Ullswater Steamers copyright Dave Willis

 Dalemain Historic House

-The Dalemain Estate includes a splendid house, gardens, a deer park and tenant farms.
-Dalemain became a manor house in Tudor times, and the Georgian façade was added in the mid-eighteenth century.
-It’s been the home of the Hasell family since 1680.
-Dalemain house and garden are open to visitors and is on the route of the Ullswater Way
+Dalemain Estate includes a splendid house, gardens, a deer park and tenant farms.
+Dalemain became a manor house in Tudor times.
+Home to the Hasell family since 1680, it is open to visitors and on Ullswater Way route.

 Towns and villages around Ullswater